Defense of Marriage Act: Baehr v. Miike

-In Baehr v.
-Miike (1993), the Supreme Court of Hawaii ruled that the state must show a compelling interest in prohibiting same-sex marriage.
-This finding prompted concern among opponents of same-sex marriage, who feared that same-sex marriage might become legal in Hawaii and that other states would recognize or be compelled to recognize those marriages under the Full Faith and Credit Clause of the United States Constitution.
-The House Judiciary Committee's 1996 Report called for DOMA as a response to Baehr, because "a redefinition of marriage in Hawaii to include homosexual couples could make such couples eligible for a whole range of federal rights and benefits".
+In the 1993 lawsuit Baehr v.
+Miike the Supreme Court of Hawaii ruled that preventing same-sex couples from obtaining marriage licenses was sex discrimination.
+Thus, the court found that the Hawaii State Constitution required the state to demonstrate that its opposite-sex marriage definition satisfied the legal standard known as strict scrutiny.
+This ruling prompted concern among opponents of same-sex marriage, who feared that same-sex marriage might become legal in Hawaii and that other states would recognize or be compelled to recognize those marriages under the Full Faith and Credit Clause of the United States Constitution.
+This was because "marriage" and "spouse" were largely undefined terms in federal law, with federal courts relying on state law to define what "marriage" practically entailed.
+To quote the House Judiciary Committee's 1996 report on bill H.R.
+3396 (which would become DOMA): "Until the Hawaii situation, there was never any reason to make explicit what has always been implicit — namely, that only heterosexual couples could get married".